Find More Data (Maryland/United States)

-Overdose Response Programs across the state from November 2014 to present, including the distribution of naloxone and drug testing strips for fentanyl and xylazine.
+Overdose Response Programs, including the distribution of naloxone and drug testing strips for fentanyl and xylazine, visit the

 Changes in the drug supply

-Rapid Analysis of Drugs (RAD) is a statewide drug checking program.
+To learn about Rapid Analysis of Drugs (RAD), Maryland's statewide drug checking program, and view newsletters, visit

-The National Institute of Standards and Technology (NIST) tracks changes in the drug supply on the East and West coast.
-Subscribe to their monthly newsletter.
+National Institute of Standards and Technology (NIST) tracks changes in the drug supply on the East and West coast.
+To subscribe to their monthly newsletter, visit

 Drug use